-In ChronOS a real-time task is a user-space thread scheduled at priority n within the SCHED\FIFO policy.
-ChronOS semantic requires to mark each job with the library calls begin\rtseg() and end\rtseg(); to mark its start and end respectively.
-In ChronOS terminology a job is more generically referred to as a segment.
+In ChronOS a real-time task is a user-space thread scheduled at priority n within the SCHED_FIFO policy.
+ChronOS semantic requires to mark each job with the library calls begin_rtseg() and end_rtseg(); to mark its start and end respectively.
+In ChronOS terminology a job is more generically referred segment.
 The concise application programming interface without mutexes is depicted in Figure 3.

-The function add\abort\handler() allows the user to be notified if a job exceeds its deadline; set\scheduler() allows to select which ChronOS' scheduling policy to use.
-From a system software point of view all of the APIs are system calls but the first three map to the syscall number \\NR\do\rt\seg while the latter to \\NR\set\scheduler.
+The function add_abort_handler() allows the user to be notified if a job exceed is deadline; set_scheduler() allows to select which ChronOS' scheduling policy to use.
+From a system software point of view all of the APIs are system calls but the first three map to the syscall number NR_do_rt_seg while the latter to NR_set_scheduler.
 Why this matter will be more clear in the next Section.